NUISANCEMC/nuisance3/src/nuis/frame/README.md

 ## Pretty Printing Options

-By default, the pretty printer will only print the first 20 rows of the table and will signal that there are more rows in the table by printing a row of ellipses.
+By default, the pretty printer will only print the first 20 rows of the content and will signal that there are more rows in the content by printing a row of ellipses.
 To print more rows you can manually use the `nuis::FramePrinter` wrapper class to select the number of rows to print

 ```c++
   auto frame = FrameGen(evs).Limit(1000).Evaluate();